ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/ReadMe.md

 ____________________________

 This project is compiled for French language.
 I will, translate it others languages "if I have time for it" and disk space here.
 But from now, you can compile yourself in your langage by downloading your model from Vosk website, and compile this with Android Studio (configuration modification is requested).
+I used Windows 10.

-You will need to download a text voice assistant also (from Samsung store).
+You will need to download a text voice in your mobilephone also (from Samsung store for me).
 In this case in French, to make your phone speaking.

 This project is a merging of others projects.
 I let everything as it was it this repository.